![]() |

 Plans for the second segment, from US 158 to US 311 were put on NCDOT's website on August 22, 2017, with a letting in October.
 The second segment will run almost 2 miles.
 Here's plans showing the new exit number for the US 311 exit:

-westbound at US 158 exit (already existing from previous contract, see
+interchange westbound at US 158 exit (already existing from previous

-Notice the lack of reference to Business 40 (seen on the earlier plan
+311. Notice the lack of reference to Business 40 (seen on the

-below) on the US 421 sign.
-In the spring of 2017, NCDOT announced that
+earlier plan below) on the US 421 sign.
+In the spring of 2017, NCDOT

 Plans for construction of the first segment of the Beltway were put on NCDOT's website on August 19, 2014 as advertising for the project letting on October 21.
 The first segment will run 3 miles between Business 40/US 421 and US 158, Reidsville Road it will also include the building of approximately 1 mile of the Loop further eastward toward I-40 that will be completed in the future.
 The signing plans indicate the route will be temporarily signed as NC 74, until the route is connected to at least I-40.
 The NC 74 signs can be seen in this plan for the initial signage at the Business 40 exit: